 Speaking during his first visit to the country in 2008, filming the 12th episode of season four of No Reservations, Bourdain said “it’s almost ludicrous that this place exists and that everybody doesn’t want to live here.”
 Instantly charmed by the Caribbean coastal city of Cartagena and Antioquia capital Medellín, Bourdain would return to Colombian shores five years later to film the third episode of the first season of Parts Unknown, this time taking in the national capital Bogotá and party town Cali in his culinary and cultural adventures.

-In Anthony Bourdain’s Cartagena episode, the sense of pleasant surprise he feels at experiencing a city so different from his preconceptions is tangible to the reader.
+In Anthony Bourdain’s Cartagena episode, the sense of pleasant surprise he feels at experiencing a city so different from his preconceptions is tangible to the watcher.
 As Bourdain walks through the winding alleyways of the walled Old Town and interacts with rambunctious, warmly open locals, he laments the dangerous image of the country that many foreigners entertain and wishes more people would come to dispel such erroneous notions.
 It’s a theme that he’ll return to again and again throughout the course of filming the two episodes.

 His first stop in the northern stronghold is La Cevichería, a seafood restaurant specialising in fruits of the sea.
 Bourdain opens his Colombian culinary account with a ceviche from which the restaurant takes its name.
 Historically the national dish of Peru, the ceviche here has a distinctly local twist placed upon it which makes it resemble a soup more than a salad.
 That’s accompanied by octopus with a corozo sauce made from the exotic fruit for a fresh, slightly sweet zing.
 He also samples some langoustines topped with Cuban sauce – a nod to Cartagena’s Caribbean location.

 Next, Bourdain convinces La Cevichería’s owner and chef Jorge to take him on a guided tour of el Mercado de Bazurto, the city’s largest market.
 Located outside of the city’s walls, Bazurto is not normally frequented by foreigners and provides a unique insight into the melting pot that is coastal Colombian life, with pretty much everything you could possibly dream of up for sale.
 It’s also a testament to the market’s vast and vibrant nature that despite coming here three times a week, Jorge still routinely gets himself lost.

 After sampling some of the best titbits that Cartagena has to offer, Jorge and Anthony jet off across the water in a 20-minute boat ride to visit Tierra Bomba, a small island community built on fishing.
 The name refers to the unpleasant smell given off by the day’s catches, but the fare on offer during Bourdain’s visit is anything but unpalatable.

 The next stop in Bourdain’s itinerary is Antioquia, whose capital is Medellín, a thriving city around 400 miles south of Cartagena.
 Such a long journey surely requires a stop for sustenance, and Bourdain finds one at a roadside stall in San Antonio de Pereira on the southeast outskirts of the city.
 The small, dusty town is famous for one thing – its chunchurria.
 Simply put, these crunchy snacks are pig’s intestines, chopped up into bitesize pieces and deep-fried, before being served alongside icy cold beers.
 The stalls also specialise in other unusual porcine delicacies, such as ears, heart and liver.

 Unfortunately, the restaurant has since closed its doors, but the traditional dishes which Anthony consumed and crowed over can still be tried in many different parts of Antioquia.
-To recreate his menu, kick things off with a shot or two of the local firewater (aguardiente), a white rum-like alcohol guaranteed to command your attention.
+To recreate his menu, kick things off with a shot or two of the local aguardiente firewater, a white rum-like alcohol guaranteed to command your attention.
 Then order up a starter of sopa de cura vereda, a rice soup served with ground meat, shredded plantain, avocado and fried egg, among other additions, all of which are to be unceremoniously plonked into the broth.

 Next, try a sobrebarriga, which is a piece of flank steak braised, grilled and then topped with a sauce made from smoked sweet chilis and beer.
 Finally, don’t miss out on the tamale, a favourite all across Colombia.
 This differs at every serving, but the traditional method of preparation here features placing a piece of freshly-caught fish in between two piece of fried plantain (that has been premixed with milk and coconut), topping it off with sautéed shrimp and a passionfruit sauce, before parcelling up the whole thing in a plantain leaf and poaching.
 The peculiar method of cooking takes its inspiration from African roots, lending the whole experience a truly authentic edge.

 After these preliminaries, it’s finally onto Medellín itself.
 Here, Bourdain learns of the Colombian saying: “Eat breakfast like a king, lunch like a prince and dinner like a pauper.”
-Taking the first part of that dictum to heart, Bourdain orders up a calentaoat the Plaza Minorista market, a hearty breakfast that’s certainly regal in its dimensions – traditionally, it would be eaten by farm workers to fill them up before they set off for a taxing day in the fields.
+Taking the first part of that dictum to heart, Bourdain orders up a calentaoat at the Plaza Minorista market, a hearty breakfast that’s certainly regal in its dimensions – traditionally, it would be eaten by farm workers to fill them up before they set off for a taxing day in the fields.

 This time it’s the regional favourite – which has even become something of the national dish for the whole country – bandeja paisa.
-Similar in proportions to the calentao, the bandeja paisais comprised of rice, beans, salad, egg, pork, arepas, chorizo and chicharron.
-As Bourdain’s companion remarks, this is the kind of dish that’s best saved for the weekend so as to enjoy a three-hour siesta after wolfing it down.
+Similar in proportions to the calentao, the bandeja paisa is comprised of rice, beans, salad, egg, pork, arepas, chorizo and chicharron.
+As Bourdain’s companion remarks, this is the kind of dish that’s best saved for the weekend so as to enjoy a three-hour siesta after the gut-buster.